 We’ve had a couple of opportunities to test Chevy’s stop/start system on the new Malibu, and we’ve come away impressed.
 Not only is the system unusually quick and smooth in operation, but one test in which we were able to measure fuel economy indicated that the stop/start system—along with the other engine improvements—indeed helped save fuel.

 In tests of 2013 Malibus, one with the base 2.5 netted 26.5 mpg, while one with eAssist got 29.4—both coming in an even mix of city/highway driving.
 Those numbers almost exactly reflect the difference in the EPA figures.

-Although our Arizona test of the 2014 Malibu with the 2.5 consisted of mostly city driving—which lowers the average—we still managed 27.6 mpg: 1.1 mpg better than in the 2013 version.
+Although our Arizona test of the 2014 Chevrolet Malibu 2.5 consisted of mostly city driving—which lowers the average—we still managed 27.6 mpg: 1.1 mpg better than in the 2013 version.
 Furthermore, the price difference between the 2013 and 2014 models with the 2.5 is negligible (and easily attributable to inflation), so the fuel-economy benefit essentially comes free.